bentongxyz/blog/data/blog/refactor-any-curried-function.md

 ## Application

-Ok, back to our example.
+Ok, back to our initial example.
 The application is mechanical :-

 ```ts
 const _getPaymentAmountWithString = argumnts4(parseFloat)(getPaymentAmount)

 assert.deepStrictEqual(_getPaymentAmountWithString(10)(2)(5)('0.2'), 18)
 ```